 The current account is determined by global financial flows, not trade costs.16 Any potential reduction in the current account deficit is likely to be largely offset by a reduction in American competitiveness through higher costs in the United States, lower costs abroad, and a higher dollar.
-All four scenarios of our forecast assume that the direct impact of trade policy on the current account deficit is nil.
+All four scenarios of our forecast assume that the direct impact of trade policy on the current account deficit is relatively small.

 Interest rates are among the most difficult economic variables to forecast because movements depend on news—and if we knew it ahead of time, it wouldn’t be news.
 The Deloitte interest rate forecast is designed to show a path for rates consistent with the forecast for the real economy.
 But the potential risk for different interest rate movements is higher here than in other parts of our forecast.

-Many forecasters believe that this “normal” rate will be around 3.5 percent.
+Many forecasters believe that this “normal” long-term rate will be around 3.5 percent.
 At a Fed funds rate of around 3.0 percent, that would suggest an equilibrium value of the spread between the Fed funds rate and the 10-year note yield of just half a percent.
 That’s historically very low.
 The average spread over the postwar period has been about 1.0 percent, and that includes the time during recessions when the spread shrinks to almost nothing or even goes negative.
 The normal spread is therefore certainly above 1.0 percentage point, implying that a 3.0 percent fund rate would be consistent with a 10-year Treasury yield over 4.0 percent.
-Between 2002 and 2006, the spread averaged almost 2.0 percent.
+Between 2002 and ’06, the spread averaged almost 2.0 percent.
 If the spread moves that high, long-term rates could easily hit 5.0 percent or more.

 But it’s also quite possible that the economy simply hasn’t hit full employment.
 Despite unemployment dipping below 4.0 percent, the labor force participation rate for prime-age workers remains about two points below the rate before the financial crisis.
 Two percent of the prime working-age population suggests that about 4 million more people could be enticed into the labor force under the right conditions.
-Whether those people are really available is unclear, and economists are debating the issue fiercely.31 The combination of low labor-cost growth and continued high employment growth suggests that people are indeed being enticed back into the labor market.
+Whether those people are really available is unclear, and economists are debating the issue fiercely.26 The combination of low labor-cost growth and continued high employment growth suggests that people are likely being enticed back into the labor market.

-A return to 1970s-style inflation is about as likely as a return to bell-bottom jeans.
-But it would not be surprising in those circumstances to see the core CPI rise to above 2.5 percent.
+A return to 1970s-style inflation is about as likely as polyester leisure suits coming back into style.
+But it would not be surprising in these circumstances to see the core CPI rise to above 2.5 percent.
 Our forecast expects timely Fed action to prevent inflation from rising too much, but the price (of course) is higher interest rates.